Answer2020/Codes/Primary feature vector/ReadMe.txt

-This repository includes my Matlab Codes for my proposed method using distance transform based spatial feature vectors.
+This repository includes my Matlab Codes for my proposed method using distance transform based primary spatial feature vector.
+The dataset used in this codes can be accessed through: http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes
 Please start by running this file:
 PaviaUProposedMethod.m